 How I curb anxiety

-I’m working on a book called “31 Secrets of a Charmed Life” because it’s true, my life looks very charmed from the outside.
+I’m working on a book I originally called “31 Secrets of a Charmed Life” because it’s true, my life looks very charmed from the outside.
 And it is.
 It’s not perfect.
 I still have laundry baskets full of “miscellaneous stuff” that prevent me from having a truly tidy house.
 I have to clear the front seat of my car before anyone can get in.
 My sink is never void of dirty dishes.
 I stay in my pajamas all day on a regular basis.
 It’s not all sunshine and roses but it’s pretty darn close.

 But I call myself a beauty chaser and a grace collector and that looks like…